WikipediaLibrary/puppet-twlight/README.md

 ## Usage

-Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.
+The classes, types, and resources for customizing, configuring, and doing the fancy stuff with this module are all shifting around rapidly since it's very immature.
+Check out the default manifest in the vagrant environment for now.

 ## Reference